 Judgments of competence shall be made by the Chair, who may solicit the advice of other faculty members.
 To a substantial degree, the competence of each faculty member shall be judged in terms of the specific tasks assigned and goals established in the annual work assignment.
 It is recognized that all criteria cannot be stated quantitatively and that the evaluation of a faculty member is dependent necessarily upon the professional judgments of peers.
-In other words, quantitative measures of teaching, research or scholarship, and service, inform but are no substitute for professional judgment.
 The evaluation of colleagues shall be conducted with the strongest regard both for academic standards and fairness.
+Some scholarly, teaching, and service items may receive credit across multiple assessment years.
+Examples include publishing a book, receiving a campus teaching award, or serving as faculty senate president.
 All judgments will be explicitly justified in writing.